Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 The people of Morgenfell have adapted to a different way of living than the rest of Nornfeld, what with their technology and lack of magic.
 To reflect that there are feats that compliment the setting.

 {% include expansion_feats.html %}

+# Chapter 6: Items
+The following are items that are essential to running a campaign in the setting of Morgenfell.

+{% include expansion_items.html %}